demisto/content/Packs/ShiftManagement/Playbooks/Shift_handover_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Set a Shift handover meeting
+* Set up a Shift handover meeting
 * Assign Active Incidents to Next Shift V2

 ### Integrations